oneTRANSPORT/android-one-transport-sdk/extras/documentation/available_data.md

         /sdcard/oneTransport/net.uk.onetransport.android.test.onetransporttest.provider/one-transport-db

 The path will depend on your own app package name, of course.
-Close your app, the copy the one-transport-db file down to your laptop with `adb`:
+Close your app, and copy the one-transport-db file down to your laptop with `adb`:

         adb pull /sdcard/oneTransport/net.uk.onetransport.android.test.onetransporttest.provider/one-transport-db